mgorav/SpringBootMapR/README.md

       ssh root@localhost -p 2222

     b.
-Run JPS and make sure all the services are running as shown below:
+Run jps and make sure all the services are running as shown below:

       $ jps
       2883 QuorumPeerMain